Chiesi Group's 2023 Revenue Surpasses €3 Billion Mark, Reflecting 10% Growth Year-on-Year (+12% @CER), Underlining Commitment to Innovative, Sustainable Practices

 CARE

 CARE Franchise (specialty care, neonatology, and consumer healthcare) continued to grow consistently across Chiesi Regions, with sales up 2% @CER.
-Chiesi's natural surfactant, employed in treating premature newborns with RDS (Respiratory Distress Syndrome), continued to excel, demonstrating a 6% @CER growth and reaffirming its role as an effective solution for the premature infants.
 At the end of 2023, Chiesi and Oak Hill Bio achieved an agreement to develop, manufacture, and commercialise an investigational drug candidate tailored to address the complications of extremely premature birth.
 This milestone underscores the Company unwavering commitment to advancing innovative solutions and improving outcomes for the most vulnerable newborns.

 Chiesi, the Place to be